 For clients who are not considered high risk and would like to carry on as normal, we will continue to visit you and your cat in your home with the following added precautions:

 - We will ask you to kindly maintain a distance of 2m (6 ft) at all times.
 This distance still firmly applies even as the government relaxes it’s own guidelines, as we cannot risk spreading the virus to others or being taken out of action to self-isolate if a client later tests positive.
-This is best achieved by staying in a separate room, however we appreciate that not every situation will allow this.
+This is best achieved by staying in a separate room and we will advise the best way to maintain social distancing once we see the layout of your house.

 - We will wear protective clothing (gloves, aprons and masks) as appropriate.